 Give Back Sustainably

 “When we started, I was giving away 100 per cent of our profits.
 That wasn’t sustainable.
 Then we moved to 50 per cent.
 That also wasn’t sustainable.
 So now we give back a sustainable amount.
-Give what is possible for you.
-And it doesn’t have to be money.
-Sometimes doing a day of volunteering can be a really nice thing to do.”
+I think all businesses should support their community in a way that works for them — which doesn't necessarily have to be by donating money.
+Sometimes donating your time with a day of volunteering can be a nice thing for you and your team to do.”

 Embrace Automation